dotnet/runtime/docs/design/coreclr/jit/jit-call-morphing.md

 the following rules:

-1. When an argument is marked as containing an assignment using `GTF_ASG`, then we force all previous non-constant arguments to be evaluated into temps.
+1. When an argument is marked as containing an assignment using `GTF_ASG`, then we force all previous non-constant arguments to be evaluated early.
 This is very conservative, but at this phase of the JIT it is rare to have an assignment subtree as part of an argument.
-2. When an argument is marked as containing a call using the `GTF_CALL` flag, then we force that argument and any previous argument that is marked with any of the `GTF_ALL_EFFECT` flags into temps.
+2. When an argument is marked as containing a call using the `GTF_CALL` flag, then we force that argument and any previous argument that is marked with any of the `GTF_ALL_EFFECT` flags to be evaluated early.
-	* Additionally, for `FEATURE_FIXED_OUT_ARGS`, any previous stack based args that we haven't marked as needing a temp but still need to store in the outgoing args area is marked as needing a placeholder temp using `needPlace`.
+	* Additionally, for `FEATURE_FIXED_OUT_ARGS`, any previous stack based args that we haven't marked as needing early evaluating but still need to store in the outgoing args area is marked as needing a placeholder temp using `needPlace`.
-3. We force any arguments that use `localloc` to be evaluated into temps.
+3. We force any arguments that use `localloc` to be evaluated early.
 4. We mark any address taken locals with the `GTF_GLOB_REF` flag.
-For two special cases we call `SetNeedsTemp()` and set up the temp in `fgMorphArgs`. `SetNeedsTemp` records the tmpNum used and sets `isTmp` so that we handle it like the other temps.
+For two special cases we call `CallArgs::SetTemp()` and set up the temp earlier in `fgMorphArgs`.
+`CallArgs::SetTemp` records the tmpNum used and sets `isTmp` so that we handle it like the other temps.
 The special cases are for `GT_MKREFANY` and for a `TYP_STRUCT` argument passed by value when we can't optimize away the extra copy.